sinequanon/webpack-react/README.md

 ### Things that need to be investigated

-Data access: Rails to aggregate all existing models for single point access?
-Expose existing services?
+Redux(http://redux.js.org/) : We should definitely be using something that employs unidirectional data flow.
+Data access: Continue to leverage Rails, et al?
+TBD.

 ## Packages Used
 The stack is composed of the following packages :